How to Get ONC Health IT Certification: Criteria & Requirements

 HL7 FHIR US Core Profiles and Implementation Guides were developed to harmonize the requirements of the USCDI and FHIR resources through profiles.

-The key difference between US Core 3.1.1 and 5.0.1 is that US Core 3.1.1 supports USCDI v1 and US Core 5.0.1 supports USCDI v2.
-Therefore, US Core 5.0.1 provides guidance on how to implement the additional data classes and data elements included in USCDI v2.
+The key difference between US Core 3.1.1 and 5.0.1 is that 3.1.1 supports USCDI v1, while 5.0.1 supports USCDI v2.
+Therefore, US Core 5.0.1 guides on implementing the additional data classes and data elements included in USCDI v2.

 Smart App Launch

-The SMART App Launch specification is a set of technical requirements that define how third-party applications can integrate with ONC-certified EHR systems using the FHIR API.
+The SMART App Launch specification defines the technical requirements for integrating third-party applications with ONC-certified EHR systems via the FHIR API.

 Bulk Data

-Bulk Data 1.0.1 and Bulk Data 2.0.0 are two versions of the Bulk Data API developed by the SMART on FHIR project to support scalable and secure data exchange of patient data between healthcare systems and third-party applications.
+Bulk Data 1.0.1 and Bulk Data 2.0.0 are two versions of the Bulk Data API developed by the SMART on FHIR project to support the scalable, secure exchange of patient data between healthcare systems and third-party applications.

 The versions of the FHIR Bulk Data Access Implementation Guide